Aditya90/BoostWorkspace/Readme.md

 // std::bad_alloc
 // IntStaticVector staticIntVector(51);
 ```
-3. Referenced https://howardhinnant.github.io/stack_alloc.html which talks about an allocator which can be used to avoid dynamic memory allocation for standard containers.
+2. Referenced https://howardhinnant.github.io/stack_alloc.html which talks about an allocator which can be used to avoid dynamic memory allocation for standard containers.
 (Need to look into this)
+3. The elements of the static_vector are contiguously stored and properly aligned within the static_vector object itself.
+4. static_vector doesn't explicitly throw exceptions, but relies on pre-conditions for APIs.
+This can eventually be enforced by concepts, but is considered UB before that.

 ## Getting started
 1. Download boost from https://www.boost.org/doc/libs/1_72_0/more/getting_started/unix-variants.html